Methanol toxicity: Signs and symptoms

 The initial symptoms of methanol intoxication include central nervous system depression, headache, dizziness, nausea, lack of coordination, and confusion.
 Sufficiently large doses cause unconsciousness and death.
 The initial symptoms of methanol exposure are usually less severe than the symptoms from the ingestion of a similar quantity of ethanol.
 Once the initial symptoms have passed, a second set of symptoms arises, from 10 to as many as 30 hours after the initial exposure, that may include blurring, photophobia, snowstorm vision or complete loss of vision, acidosis, and putaminal hemorrhages, an uncommon but serious complication.
 These symptoms result from the accumulation of toxic levels of formate in the blood, and may progress to death by respiratory failure.
 Physical examination may show tachypnea, and eye examination may show dilated pupils with hyperemia of the optic disc and retinal edema.

 Cause

-Methanol has a moderate to high toxicity in humans.
-Ingestion of as little as 3.16 grams of methanol can cause irreversible optic nerve damage, and the oral LD50 for humans is estimated to be 56.2 grams.
+Ingestion of as little as 4-15 mL of methanol has reportedly caused irreversible optic nerve damage, and the oral LD50 for humans is estimated to be 56.2 grams of pure methanol.
+The toxicity is attenuated (not removed) when methanol is ingested with ethanol (such as in the case of tainted drinks), increasing the doses required for symptoms and death.
 The reference dose for methanol is 0.5 mg/kg/day.

 Methanol is not produced in toxic amounts by fermentation of agricultural products or by subsequent distillation.
 However, in modern times, in order to comply with regulations reducing the methanol amount is sometimes desired.
 This can be achieved with the use of a molecular sieve.